mcmilk/7-Zip-zstd/README.md

 You can install it in two ways:
 1. complete setup with additions within the GUI and a modified Explorer context menu
-2. only the codec plugin that goes to your existing [7-Zip] installation
+2. only the codec plugin that goes to your existing [7-Zip] installation (no GUI changes and no additional Hashers)

 # Status